Sabana Formation

 The Sabana Formation (Formación Sabana, Q1sa, QTs) is a geological formation of the Bogotá savanna, Altiplano Cundiboyacense, Eastern Ranges of the Colombian Andes.
 The formation consists mainly of shales with at the edges of the Bogotá savanna lignites and sandstones.
 The Sabana Formation dates to the Quaternary period; Middle to Late Pleistocene epoch, and has a maximum thickness of 320 m, varying greatly across the savanna.
 It is the uppermost formation of the lacustrine and fluvio-glacial sediments of paleolake Humboldt, that existed at the edge of the Eastern Hills until the latest Pleistocene.

 The uppermost sediments of the Sabana Formation were deposited during the Last Glacial Maximum, a time when the first humans populated the Bogotá savanna.
-These hunter-gatherers used the bones of the still extant Pleistocene megafauna as Haplomastodon waringi, Cuvieronius hyodon and Equus amerhippus lasallei, of which fossils have been found in the Sabana Formation.
+These hunter-gatherers used the bones of the still extant Pleistocene megafauna as Notiomastodon platensis, Cuvieronius hyodon and Equus neogeus, of which fossils have been found in the Sabana Formation.

 Knowledge about the formation has been provided by geologists Alberto Guerrero, Thomas van der Hammen and others.